Technical Review by

 Barracuda Email Protection (formerly Barracuda Essentials) bundles email gateway, inbox defense, and web security into one cloud platform built for SMBs and MSPs running Microsoft 365.
 We think the all-in-one approach is the draw here.
 It gives you a feature-rich email security platform without breaking the bank.

 Customers consistently praise reliability; uptime is a recurring theme.
 Support gets high marks for responsiveness and resolving issues without escalation hassles.
-Users are particularly impressed with the support team, which is quick to respond and knowledgeable.
 The impersonation protection draws particular praise for catching threats other tools miss.
 Some customer reviews note that the interface feels dated and sluggish in quarantine navigation.

 We think Barracuda is a good option to consider if you’re an SMB or MSP wanting full M365 protection without managing multiple point solutions.
 The all-in-one pricing makes budgeting predictable, and features like archiving, encryption, and backup are bundled alongside email security.
 It’s easy to deploy with Office 365, making it a strong option for smaller companies moving their email to the cloud.
 If you need enterprise-grade customization or complex policy requirements, you’ll bump into limitations.